Bermuda Aquarium, Natural History Museum and Zoo

-Please contact The Fairmont Hamilton Princess Concierge at 441-298-5779 or email firstname.lastname@example.org for more details and rates.
+Please contact Hamilton Princess & Beach Club Concierge at 441-298-5779 or email firstname.lastname@example.org for more details and rates.

 The Town of Hamilton

-The town center of Bermuda's capital city is only a 5-minute walk from The Fairmont Hamilton Princess (and a free ferry ride from the Fairmont Southampton).
+The town center of Bermuda's capital city is only a 5-minute walk from Hamilton Princess & Beach Club.
 The Hamilton Harbor is one of the most beautiful in the world, and boasts a number of attractions for tourists and natives alike.
 Be sure to visit the excellent shopping on Front and Reid Streets.
 History-loving guests will enjoy the wide array of historical buildings.

 Bermuda National Museum

 Shipwrecks, boat building, whaling, privateering and the Royal Navy were all part of Bermuda's maritime history.
 Located at The Keep, Royal Naval Dockyard.
 For more information, please call (441) 234-1418.

 If you love wall murals, this is the one you mustn't miss in Bermuda.

 Hall of History is a 1000 square feet larger than life mural created by the Bermudian artist Graham Foster.
 You will find it in the Commissioner's House located at the National Museum of Bermuda in Dockyard.

 Graham started the work in 2005 and it took him 7,000 hours of research and painting to complete this mural over more than 3 years time.